jeflem/ananke/doc/src/container-admins.md

 Configuration changes require restarting JupyterHub to take effect.
 Restarting the hub does not kill user's JupyterLabs.
 Thus, the hub can be restarted whenever necessary.
-Only users currently logging in may experience problems.
+Only users currently logging in may experience cumbersome error messages for some seconds.

 To restart the hub run
 ```